 Free Personal and Nursing Care was introduced in Scotland in 2002.

-The Moray Council will meet the cost of your nursing care and if you are aged 65 years or older, then the Council will also meet the costs of your personal care.
+Moray Council will meet the cost of your nursing care and if you are aged 65 years or older, then the Council will also meet the costs of your personal care.

-The weekly amounts payable (see insert provided with this booklet for current rates) for personal and nursing care are set each year by the Scottish Government.
+The weekly amounts payable (see table at end of fact sheet) for personal and nursing care are set each year by the Scottish Government.
 Payments for personal and nursing care are only part of the care home fees.
-These payments for personal and nursing care are paid directly to the care provider on your behalf by the Council, but only after an assessment of your care needs has been carried out and a individual placement agreement is in place between the Council and the residential care provider.
+These payments for personal and nursing care are paid directly to the care provider on your behalf by the Council, but only after an assessment of your care needs has been carried out and an individual placement agreement is in place between the Council and the residential care provider.